 Having a philosophy and a process of investing is very important.
 The cores of our approach is to control our emotions and make a series of well thought out good investment decisions.

-If we can control emotions, then we can focus on a good analysis and portfolio construction.
-If we do not control our emotions, then we will fail to beat the markets or control risk like 80% of investors do.
+If we can control our emotions, then we can focus on a good analysis and portfolio construction.
+If we do not control our emotions, then we will fail to beat the markets or control risk like 80% of other investors fail.

 Three Types of Portfolios